-The Following Is a Summary Overview of the Prescription Drug Benefit for 2024 (Retirees 65 and over)
+The Following Is a Summary Overview of the Prescription Drug Benefit for 2025 (Retirees 65 and over)

-TIER 1 TIER 2 TIER 3 TIER 4 Categories Generic Rx Preferred Brands (Formulary) Non-Preferred Brands (Non-Formulary) Specialty Drugs (Hi-Tech) Annual Deductible \$100 Individual (Waived for ge \$100 Individual (Waived for generic prescriptions if obtained from a Cleveland Clinic Pharmacy, Member % Co-insurance Cleveland Clinic Pharmacies: Outpatient: up to 90-Day Supply Specialty & Home Delivery: up to 90- Day Supply 15% 25% 45% 20% Member % Co-insurance CVS/caremark Retail: up to 90-Day Supply Mail Service Program: up to 90-Day Supply 20% 30% 50% 20% Cleveland Clinic Pharmacies including Specialty & Home Delivery: Is there a Minimum or Maximum to the Rx % Co-insurance?
+TIER 1 TIER 2 TIER 3 TIER 4 Categories Generic Rx Preferred Brands (Formulary) Non-Preferred Brands (Non-Formulary) Specialty Drugs (Hi-Tech) Annual Deductible \$200 Individual (Waived for gene \$200 Individual (Waived for generic prescriptions if obtained from a Cleveland Clinic Pharmacy) Member % Co-insurance Cleveland Clinic Pharmacies: Outpatient: up to 90-Day Supply Specialty & Home Delivery: up to 90-Day Supply 15% 25% 45% 20% Member % Co-insurance CVS/caremark Retail: up to 90-Day Supply Mail Service Program: up to 90-Day Supply 20% 30% 50% 20% Cleveland Clinic Pharmacies including Specialty & Home Delivery: Is there a Minimum or Maximum to the Rx % Co-insurance?
 Yes \$3 Minimum/ \$50 Maximum per Month Supply Yes \$3 Minimum/ \$50 Maximum per Month Supply No Yes No Minimum/ \$50 Maximum per Month Supply CVS/caremark Retail up to 90-Day Supply: Is there a Minimum or Maximum to the Rx % Co-insurance?
 Yes \$5 Minimum/ \$75 Maximum per Month Supply Yes \$5 Minimum/ \$75 Maximum per Month Supply No N/A CVS/caremark Mail Service: Is there a Minimum or Maximum to the Rx % Co-insurance?
-Yes \$15 Minimum/ \$225 Maximum 90-Day Supply Yes \$15 Minimum/ \$225 Maximum 90-Day Supply No Yes No Minimum/ \$100 Maximum per Month Supply Is there an Annual Out-of-pocket Maximum?
-No No No No Components of Generic Drugs Brand Drugs Specialty Drugs Each Category You will be sent a copy of the SilverScript's Preferred Drug List.
+Yes \$15 Minimum/ \$225 Maximum 90-Day Supply Yes \$15 Minimum/ \$225 Maximum 90-Day Supply No Yes No Minimum/ \$100 Maximum per Month Supply Out-of-pocket Maximum?
+A fter the deductible has been me et: \$2,000 Maximum Out-of-Pocke et Components of Each Category Generic Drugs Brand Drugs Specialty Drugs Each Galegury You will be sent a copy of the SilverScript's Preferred Drug List.
 You may also contact SilverScript to request a copy of the Preferred Drug List by calling the toll-free number on your SilverScript card.
 Medicare Part B vs. Medicare Part D Please note: Most medications are covered under Medicare Part D, but there are some medications that can be covered under both Medicare Part B (i.e., the Medicare outpatient benefit) or Medicare Part D (i.e., the Medicare prescription drug benefit) depending on what the drug is used for and how it is administered.
 Please consult the SilverScript Prescription Drug Formulary or contact SilverScript using the toll-free phone number on the back of your SilverScript card for more information regarding Medicare Part B vs. Medicare Part D medications.
 Major Chains in the Retail Network ACME, Cleveland Clinic Pharmacies (including Weston, Akron General Medical Center, Union Hospital Outpatient Pharmacy), Costco, CVS, Discount Drug Mart, Giant Eagle, K-Mart, Marc's, Medicine Shoppe, Rite Aid, Target, Walgreens, Wal-Mart, plus other chains and independent pharmacies.